IT Explained >

 Video calls require even more bandwidth.
 Video calls made without the necessary bandwidth will not only result in bad sound quality, but also low quality or jittery video.

 For internet users, the United States Federal Communications Commission (FCC) recommends a minimum bandwidth of 4 Mbps for adequate performance when streaming a video in HD quality.
 Many video players will work with less bandwidth by “buffering”, or downloading data ahead of when it is actually displayed.
 If the connection is too slow, users will either have to wait a long time before the video starts while the system buffers a lot of data, or the video may stop suddenly when the system runs out of buffered video to play.

 Gamers are often frustrated by limited bandwidth as well.
 While playing against other players online, players with faster connections see what is happening quicker, and the data about their reactions is transmitted and received faster.
-The FCC recommends a minimum download speed of 4 Mbps for two-way online gaming in HD.
+The FCC recommends a minimum download speed of 4 Mbps for Online Multiplayer Gaming in HD.